HomeResourcesArticles

 Top Things to Know When Introducing an HSA to Your Employees

-Q2.
-How are new hires handled for HSA enrollment?
-Is the account prorated?
+How do new hires sign up for HSAs?
+Is it prorated?

-Q4: Can my employees convert from a medical FSA to a Limited-Purpose FSA?
+Can my team switch from a medical FSA to a Limited-Purpose FSA?

 No, unless there is a true qualifying event or it is open enrollment and the FSA balance is 0.
 A change in an employee’s health plan is NOT a qualifying event.

+Want a more in depth look at HSAs?
+Learn more about HSAs in our Ultimate Guide.
 Want to speak to a benefits expert?
-Contact us today
+Contact us today.

 What’s in this article?